List of Looney Tunes and Merrie Melodies characters: Parodies

-In the televsion series Loonatics Unleashed, the characters Stoney and Bugsy are two gangsters descendants of Rocky and Mugsy, being very similar to them in appearance.
+In the television series Loonatics Unleashed, the characters Stoney and Bugsy are two gangster descendants of Rocky and Mugsy, being very similar to them in appearance.

 Rocky and Mugsy are parodied as the South Park characters Nathan and Mimsy in the episode "Crippled Summer", Nathan having been introduced in the earlier episode "Up the Down Steroid".
 Throughout the episode's storylines, with various campers being parodies of other Looney Tunes characters, Nathan (Rocky) attempts to arrange fatal accidents for Jimmy Valmer (a counterpart to Bugs Bunny) which get ruined by Mimsy (Mugsy)'s stupidity.
 Nathan and Mimsy become reoccurring characters following their return appearance in the episode "Handicar".
 A poster depicting Rocky and Mugsy can be seen on the wall of Nathan's room.